emreyesilyurt/emreyesilyurt/README.md

 ## **Hi 👋 I'm Emre**

 An eager developer with experience developing machine learning products in Google Cloud Platform, developing end-to-end data management solutions in Python.

-Advocate for simplicity in problem-solving, consistently seeking usable approaches to deliver efficient and effective solutions.
+Currently, working on deploying and fine-tuning Large Language Models.
+Also developing and deploying data pipelines on the Google Cloud Platform, ensuring data consistency and accessibility.